AminaHasanaath/FaceDetectProject/README.md

-Perfect!
-I’ve created a complete, ready-to-use README.md for your FaceDetector project that includes everything: project description, structure, setup, what you learned, notes, and references.
-You can copy-paste this directly into your repo.

----

 # Java Face Detector Mini-Project

 A simple Java project demonstrating *face detection* using the *OpenCV* library.
 The program detects faces in an input image and marks them with rectangles.